koordinator-sh/koordinator/docs/proposals/scheduling/20200901-gang-scheduling.md

 ```
 ###### **PreFilter**

-if `non-strict-mode`, we only do step1 and step2:
+if `NonStrict`, we only do step1 and step2:

 - Check whether childes in Gang has met the requirements of minimum number under each Gang, and reject the pod if negative.